fideus-labs/ome-ngff-scientific-ai/README.md

 - "The AI tools we build today will work with your data in 10 years"

 Emphasize community:
-- "You're joining a community, not buying into a vendor"
+- "You're JOINING a COMMUNITY, not buying into a vendor"
-- "That's why we're all here at this workshop!"

-Question:
-- "How many of you have struggled with proprietary formats becoming obsolete?"
-- Validate their pain

 Timing: 45 seconds
 -->